CampusHash/autocerti/README.md

 autocerti
 =========

-Python script used at CampusHash to generate certificates for event attendees.
+Python script used at CampusHash to automatically generate certificates for event attendees.

 Usage
 =====